zsparal/api-documentation/source/guides/gift-cards.rst

 Integrate method selection in your application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The selection for the gift card brand can be integrated in your own application as well.
-Using the :ref:`Methods API <v1/methods-list>`, you can retrieve the methods and gift cards available on your account.
+Using the :doc:`Methods API </reference/v1/methods-api/list-methods>`, you can retrieve the methods and gift cards available on your account.
 Use the include ``issuers`` to include the gift card brands available.

 If only a single brand is available, the issuer is optional and we will use the available issuer.